toddkramer/CodableKeychain/README.md

 CodableKeychain is a Swift framework for saving objects conforming to the `Codable` protocol to the keychain.

+## Features

+- iOS 8.0+, macOS 10.10+, tvOS 9.0+, watchOS 2.0+
+- 100% Test Coverage
+- Easily store any object conforming to `Codable`
+- Specify item accessibility using a Swift enum (see `Keychain.AccessibleOption`)
+- Converts the 35 documented keychain error codes into a Swift enum for easy error handling (see `KeychainError`)

 ## Usage

 ### KeychainStorable